-At this writing, very little information about Percy’s first thirty-seven years is available.
-Hopefully more will come to light in the future.
-We do know that he was born August 9, 1875, the eldest of three children to Philip Crampton Creaghe (1850-1874) and Isabel Emily Seton-Chisholm (1852-1874).
+Percy was born August 9, 1875, the eldest of three children to Philip Crampton Creaghe (1850-1933) and Isabel Emily Seton-Chisholm (1853-1914).
 The place of birth is not known, but could possibly be Kilkenny, Ireland.
-Brother, Hubert, followed in 1871 and sister, Phyllis, in 1885.
+Brother, Hubert, followed in 1877 and sister, Phyllis, in 1885.
 Phyllis’ marriage to Sir John Blunden connects our family with the Blunden family of Kilkenny.

-At some point, Percy moved to England, perhaps to Ottery St Mary in Devon, Southwestern England.
-Percy and Evelyn Hope Negus were married there on August 8, 1912.
+Presumably, Percy stayed in England, moving eventually to Ottery St Mary in Devon, in southwester England.
+At some point he met Percy met Evelyn Hope Negus, and they were married there on August 8, 1912.
 Evelyn’s father was Thomas Addison Negus of Shenstone Lodge, Lichfield, Staffordshire in the middle of England.
 Their two daughters, Helen and Jean, were born in 1913 and 1915 respectively.

 The next piece of hard data shows that Percy took the position of Estate / Land Agent at Home Farm on Luscombe Estate, Dawlish, Devon – not far from Ottery St Mary – in 1918.
 The family moved into “a fine house built for an Estate Agent in 1866-1870.”
 (Dawlish Local History Group Newsletter, September 2000).
 He held this position until sometime in the 1930s.